---Advertisement---

 India

-Cyclone Dana Makes Landfall In West Bengal, Over 1.5 Lakh People Evacuated To Safety
+Cyclone Dana Approaches Odisha, West Bengal: Over 6 Lakh People Evacuated As Storm Set To Make Landfall

 The Indian Meteorological Department (IMD) has said that cyclone Dana is most likely to move north-northwestwards and cross north Odisha and West Bengal coasts between Puri and Sagar Island.
 It is likely to make landfall close to Bhitarkanika and Dhamara in Odisha, in the intervening of October 24 and October 25.